|

 aide-de-camp and Brigadier- General Abdy, and Brigade-Major Webb.

-The inspection was very brief,
+The inspection was very brief, and as the public were

-and as the public were unaware of the General's visit there were very few spectators.
-The troops
+unaware of the General's visit there were very few spectators.
+The troops were inspected as

-wooden model guns with mechanical contrivances, invented by Lieut.
+guns with mechanical contrivances, invented by Lieut.
 Col. Dixon.

-"TOMMY" AND
+"TOMMY" AND BILLIARDS.

-An interesting billiard match,
+An interesting billiard match, between teams

-on the Liberal Club tables.
-Results:. -
+Liberal Club tables.
+Results:

-| R.F.A. |
+R.F.A. |

 St. Annes